RagaiAhmed/MinDegreeSolver/README.md

 Given some values of x and f(x)

-This script produces the least degree Alebraic function which represents f(x)
+This script produces the least degree Algebraic function which represents f(x)

 **UNDER DEV.**